Bizarre Coincidences That Still Give Us The Creeps

 Ask any red-blooded American what July 4 is and you're bound to get an answer that involves something about independence, freedom, and the names of their own personal bald eagles.
 But July 4 has another weird significance that's usually overlooked in favor of the sorts of things you can cheer about while setting off fireworks: Founding Father fatalities.

-According to Biography, five of America's Founding Fathers served as President: James Madison, John Adams, George Washington, Thomas Jefferson, and James Monroe.
+Five of America's Founding Fathers served as presidents: James Madison, John Adams, George Washington, Thomas Jefferson, and James Monroe.
 The weird part?
 Three of them died on the same date: July 4.
 And it gets weirder.

 Jefferson and Adams both died on the exact same day: July 4, 1826, which you'll recognize as significant if you're a math whiz, because it's the 50th anniversary of the signing of the Declaration of Independence.
 According to the Constitution Center, the coincidence didn't go unnoticed as it happened, and when Daniel Webster wrote a joint eulogy for them, he said, "It cannot but seem striking and extraordinary, that these two should live to see the fiftieth year from the date of that act, [and] the heavens should open to receive them both at once."